OCT 14 2015 - FEB 12 2016

 In the gallery exhibition UNO, the work “Seeing Glass” by artist Sabine Marcelis was of particular interest.
 The gallery tried to approach to a new generation of designers in order to promote and explore new sensations of the design world, focusing on the investigation of materials, forms and techniques.
 The Seeing Glass series made in collaboration with Brit van Nerven looked haphazard because of their hand-drawn shape, but also futuristic thanks to a spectacular gradient surface, a complex effect created by using multiple layers of glass, mirror, and foil.

 Bo Bardi graduated with an architecture degree in 1939 at the University of Rome, where she had studied under architects such as Marcello Piacentini and Gustavo Giovannoni.
-After graduating, she moved to Milan and began working with architect Carlo Pagani and started working as a design journalist.
-She also worked with the famous architect and designer Gio Ponti and collaborated with him on the magazine Lo Stile, while also contributing to several other Italian design publications.
+Upon graduating, Bo Bardi moved to Milan and began working with the architect Carlo Pagani as a design journalist.
+She also worked with the famous architect and designer Gio Ponti and collaborated with him on the magazine Lo Stile, while contributing to several other Italian design publications.
 In 1944 she became deputy director of Domus, the acclaimed design magazine established by Gio Ponti in 1928, and retained the post until 1945.
 In 1945 Domus commissioned Bo Bardi, Pagani, and photographer Federico Patellani to travel through Italy documenting the destruction of World War II.
-Later that year she collaborated with Pagani and art critic Bruno Zevi on the short-lived magazine A – Attualità, Architettura, Abitazione, Arte, which published their judgements and verdicts which discussed ideas for restoration of the postwar devastation.
+Later that year, she collaborated with Pagani and art critic Bruno Zevi on the short-lived magazine A – Attualità, Architettura, Abitazione, Arte, which published their judgments and verdicts discussed ideas for restoration of the postwar devastation.

-Pietro Maria Bardi, an art gallery director, dealer, and critic became her husband in 1946.
-Pietro was soon invited to Brazil by the media tycoon Assis Chateaubriand, to help coordinate the establishment of Art Museum of São Paulo (Museu de Arte de São Paulo; MASP).
-The couple as a result emigrated across the Atlantic to the modernist hotspot Sao Paulo.
+Pietro Maria Bardi, an art gallery director, dealer, and critic, became her husband in 1946.
+Pietro was soon invited to Brazil by the media tycoon Assis Chateaubriand to help coordinate the Art Museum of São Paulo (Museu de Arte de São Paulo; MASP).
+The couple, as a result, emigrated across the Atlantic to the modernist hotspot Sao Paulo.

-For the first iteration of MASP, which opened in 1947, Bo Bardi designed the interior and the museum fittings.
+Bo Bardi designed the interior and the museum fittings for the first iteration of MASP, which opened in 1947.
 She developed an innovative system for suspending paintings away from the wall.
 (Her design was torn down in the 1990s and replaced with a conventional wall hanging system.)
-She also designed folding stackable chairs made from Brazilian jacaranda wood and leather, designed for use at lectures and museum events.
-Later in life she curated an exhibition at the museum on the history of chair design.
+She also designed folding stackable chairs made from Brazilian jacaranda wood and leather intended for use at lectures and museum events.
+Later in life, she curated an exhibition at the museum on the history of chair design.

-In 1950 Bo Bardi founded the magazine Habitat with her husband and held the position as its editor until 1953.
+In 1950 Bo Bardi founded the magazine Habitat with her husband and worked as the editor until 1953.
 During that time, it was the most influential architectural magazine in Brazil.
-She became a citizen of Brazil (1951), and started the country’s first industrial design course at the Institute of Contemporary Art (a part of the expanded MASP).
-She designed for her and her husband the notorious Modernist Le Corbusier influenced Casa de Vidro (Glass House), in the Morumbi neighbourhood of São Paulo.
-Casa de Vidro was constructed on a hill and, over time, the structure integrated into the landscape entirely.
-The front of the house extended out over the slope of the hill, elevated and supported on delicate looking stilts.
-In 1951 she also designed her most famous piece of furniture, Bardi’s Bowl, a chair in the form of an adjustable hemispherical bowl resting in a steel cradle.
+She became a citizen of Brazil (1951) and started the country's first industrial design course at the Institute of Contemporary Art (a part of the expanded MASP).
+She designed for her and her husband, the notorious Modernist Le Corbusier, influenced Casa de Vidro (Glass House) in the Morumbi neighborhood of São Paulo.
+Constructed on a hill, Casa de Vidro, over time, integrated into the landscape entirely.
+The front of the house extended out over the slope of the hill, elevated and supported on delicate-looking stilts.
+In 1951 she also designed her most famous piece of furniture, Bardi's Bowl, a chair in the form of an adjustable hemispherical bowl resting in a steel cradle.

-Centrally located on São Paulo’s Paulista Avenue, Bo Bardi’s iconic glass-and-concrete building was elevated 8 meters (26.2 feet) above the ground on sizeable red pillars.
-The space at ground level provides a shady heaven away from hot summer sun as well as a gathering place for concerts, protests ad socializing.
+By the mid-1950s, it was clear that MASP had outgrown its original building, with galleries and dedicated spaces for teaching art.
+By the 1950s, the popularity of MASP overcame the museum's physical capacity.
+In 1958 Bo Bardi was commissioned to design the new building.
+The building stands today as her most dominant creation.
+Located on São Paulo's Paulista Avenue, Bo Bardi's iconic glass-and-concrete building was elevated 8 meters (26.2 feet) above the ground on sizeable red pillars.
+The space at ground level provides a shaded heaven away from the hot summer sun and a gathering place for concerts, protests, and socializing.

-In the late 1950s Bo Bardi began an extended period of living and working in Salvador, a poor city, rich in cultural heritage in the northeastern state of Bahia.
-She gave a number of lectures at Bahia University’s School of Fine Arts in 1958, and in 1959 she was invited create and run Bahia’s Museum of Modern Art (Museu de Arte Moderna da Bahia).
+In the late 1950s Bo Bardi began an extended period of living and working in Salvador, a poor city rich in cultural heritage in the northeastern state of Bahia.
+She gave several lectures at Bahia University's School of Fine Arts in 1958, and in 1959 she was invited to create and run Bahia's Museum of Modern Art (Museu de Arte Moderna da Bahia).
 She chose to house the museum in the Solar do Unhão, a former salt mill and part of a network of historic seaside constructions that she restored in 1963.
 Bo Bardi added a museum of popular art and an art school to the Museum of Modern Art, all under the roof of Unhão.

-However, political unrest foriced Bo Bardi to leave Bahia in 1964.
-Her return to São Paulo marked the beginning of Brazil’s lengthy era of oppression under a military dictatorship that lasted until 1985.
-During that period Bo Bardi curated exhibitions and worked in theatre, designing sets and costumes for several productions, notably a 1969 the production of Im Dickicht der Städte (In the Jungle of Cities), an early play by Bertolt Brecht.
+However, political unrest forced Bo Bardi to leave Bahia in 1964.
+Her return to São Paulo marked the beginning of Brazil's lengthy era of oppression under a military dictatorship that lasted until 1985.
+During that period, Bo Bardi curated exhibitions and worked in theatre, designing sets and costumes for several productions, notably a 1969 production of Im Dickicht der Städte (In the Jungle of Cities), an early play by Bertolt Brecht.

-Bo Bardi’s time in Bahia altered her political and aesthetic philosophies.
-The region’s examples of language and historic architecture led her to adopt a design process guided by social and ethical responsibilitiy and inspired by allegiance to her adopted country and its native aesthetic traditions.
-Bo Bardi dedicated herself to creating only Brazilian architecture, projecting simple designs, and sourcing local materials, the style of architecture she called “Arquitetura Povera” (“poor” or “simple” architecture).
-Much of her work since her initial experience in Salvador involved re design and developing existing structures as well as restoring and preserving historic buildings.
-Throughout the 1980s Bo Bardi led preservation and restoration projects in the historic centre of Salvador, including the House of Benin, which houses an art collection, as well as Misericórdia Hill, an extremely steep historic street (both in 1987).
-Her next major architecture project was the SESC Pompéia (built in stages, 1977–1986), a leisure and cultural centre in São Paulo sponsored by the nonprofit Social Service of Commerce (Serviço Social do Comércio).
-Bo Bardi converted an old steel drum factory into a facility for sports, theatre, and other leisure activities.
+Bo Bardi's time in Bahia altered her political and aesthetic philosophies.
+The region's language and historic architecture led her to adopt a design process guided by social and ethical responsibility and inspired by allegiance to her adopted country and its native aesthetic traditions.
+Bo Bardi dedicated herself to creating only Brazilian architecture, projecting simple designs, and sourcing local materials, the style of architecture she called "Arquitetura Povera" ("poor", or, "simple" architecture).
+Since her initial experience in Salvador, much of her work involved re-designing and developing existing structures and restoring and preserving historic buildings.
+Throughout the 1980s Bo Bardi led preservation and restoration projects in the historic center of Salvador, including the House of Benin, which houses an art collection, as well as Misericórdia Hill, an extremely steep historic street (both in 1987).
+Her next major architecture project was the SESC Pompéia (built in stages, 1977–1986), a leisure and cultural center in São Paulo sponsored by the nonprofit Social Service of Commerce (Serviço Social do Comércio).
+Bo Bardi converted an old steel drum factory into a center for various facilities; sports, theatre, and other leisure activities.

 Sabine Marcelis (b.1985 New Zealand) is a designer living and working in Rotterdam, The Netherlands.
 Raised in New Zealand, she was recognized from a young age for her design abilities, being awarded the New Zealand Young Designer of the Year.
 Marcelis studied industrial design for two years at Victoria University in Wellington, and continued her studies at the Design Academy Eindhoven, where she graduated in 2011.
 When graduating the designer was nominated for a fleet of prestigious design grants, such as the ‘Unge Talenter Designpriser’ by the Norsk Designråd, the René Smeets Award, and the Keep an Eye Grant.